bitmark-inc/bitmark-node-docker/README.md

  - **recorderd** — an auxillary application for computing the Bitmark proof-of-work algorithm that is required for a node to compete to win blocks on the Bitmark blockchain [(view source code on GitHub)](https://github.com/bitmark-inc/bitmarkd/tree/master/command/recorderd)
  - **bitmark-wallet** — an integrated cryptocurrency wallet for receiving Bitcoin and Litecoin payments for won blocks [(view source code on GitHub)](https://github.com/bitmark-inc/bitmark-wallet)
  - **bitmark-cli** — a command line interface to `bitmarkd` [(view source code on GitHub)](https://github.com/bitmark-inc/bitmarkd/tree/master/command/bitmark-cli)
- - **bitmark-webui** — a web-based user interface to control and configure the Bitmark node via a web browser
+ - **bitmark-webui** — a web-based user interface to monitor and configure the Bitmark node via a web browser

 ## Installation

-**To install the Bitmark node software, please complete the following steps:**
+**To install the Bitmark node software, please complete the following 4 steps:**

 ### 1. Install Docker

-The Bitmark node software is distributed as a standalone [Docker container](https://www.docker.com/what-container) which requires you to first install Docker:
+The Bitmark node software is distributed as a standalone [Docker container](https://www.docker.com/what-container) which requires you to first install Docker for your operating system:

 - [Get Docker for MacOS](https://store.docker.com/editions/community/docker-ce-desktop-mac)